Hadam92/AIRLINE-FARE-PREDICTION/README.md

 # AIRLINE-FARE-PREDICTION
-Prediction of Airline price in India.
+Prediction of Airline ticket price in India.